If you're just starting out with hand embroidery, one of the first questions you’ll have is: what equipment do I actually need?

 There are lots of embroidery thread brands to choose from.
 Three of the most common in the UK are DMC, Anchor and Madeira.
 All three make high-quality threads in hundreds of colours.

-The standard thread most people start with is called six-stranded cotton (often just “stranded cotton”).
-It’s ideal for embroidery for beginners because it’s soft, easy to handle, and you can separate the strands to change the thickness of your stitches.
+The standard thread most people start with is called six-stranded cotton, often just stranded cotton.
+It’s ideal for beginners because it’s soft, easy to handle, and you can separate the strands to change the thickness of your stitches.

-Most embroidery patterns tell you how many strands to use for each part of the design (for example, 2 strands for fine details, or 4–6 strands for bolder lines).
+Most embroidery patterns tell you how many strands to use for each part of the design, for example 2 strands for fine details or 4 to 6 strands for bolder lines.
+If that part still feels confusing, this guide on how to separate embroidery thread should help.

 I use Madeira threads in my kits and thread palettes.
-They’re beautifully soft and don’t tangle easily.
+They’re beautifully soft and don’t tangle too easily, which makes them a lovely choice when you’re learning.

-You can also find specialist threads like metallics, glittery strands, variegated (multi-coloured) thread, and even glow-in-the-dark thread.
-They’re fun once you’ve got the basics down, but stranded cotton is the best place to start when you’re learning embroidery.
+You can also find specialist threads like metallics, variegated thread and glow-in-the-dark thread.
+They’re fun once you’ve got the basics down, but stranded cotton is still the best place to start.

 Want a simple first project?